ZeynabKiani/Comment_Generation/README.md

 flair

 ### Usage
- Pass the parameters of Comment_Generator class to create a database connection
+ Pass the parameters of Comment_Generator Class to create a database connection

  Run main.py